 Diagnostic Mammography is offered by Community Medical Center in our newly designed Montana Breast Health Center located off of the South Avenue entrance next to the CMC Emergency Department.
 Montana Breast Health was designed to provide total breast care services for our patients.
 Breast services include state-of-art Digital Mammography, Breast Ultrasound, Ultrasound Breast Biopsy and Stereotactic Breast Biopsy equipment, all in a calming and exclusive breast care environment.

 In addition to the beautiful environment, we understand that a comprehensive breast program must include more than just imaging services.
 That is why we have developed our Montana Breast Health Team of physicians to help you in your journey to wellness.
 Breast Surgeons, Pathologists, Radiologists, Medical Oncologists, Radiation Oncologists and Reconstructive Surgeons meet on a routine basis to review each individual case and make recommendations to insure that you receive the best possible care available.
-In addition, we also offer a Breast Health Navigator to aide you in navigating your journey through the complexities of the healthcare system should this be required.
-She can be reached at 406-327-3911, Monday through Friday from 8:00 am to 4:30 pm.
+In addition, we also offer a Diagnostic Nurse Navigator to aide you in navigation your journey the complexities of the healthcare system should this be required.
+She can be reached at 406-327-3943, Monday through Friday from 8:00 am to 4:30 pm.

 The technical staff at MBH understands that every patient requires their full attention.
 Each member of our Breast Imaging Team is registered specifically in mammography and is there to meet your unique specific needs.